evgeniusorg/tweb/src/components/sidebarRight/tabs/ImageEditor/README.md

    1. Each brush layer can be selected;
    2. Selected layer can be changed (size, color, brush type);
    3. Selected layer can be moved;
-   4. Selected layer can be removed (press 'del', 'backspace').
+   4. Selected layer can be removed (press 'del', 'backspace');
+   5. Each brush image changes color after selection of new color.
 10. Added selector of stickers:
     1. Each sticker layer can be selected;
     2. Selected layer can be moved;